Soft Tampons Introduction

-There’s a new trend where women are using makeup sponges during their period, most specifically for period sex.
+There’s a new trend where women are using makeup sponges (also known as cosmetic sponges) during their period, most specifically for period sex.
 At first glance, a makeup sponge might seem like a good option.
 After all, it’s pretty similar to something like the Joy Division Soft Tampon.

 This trend was made popular by “Life-Hacker” as a hack for period sex.

 It’s soft, squishy and can fit right up under your cervix during penetrative sex.
 But, is this a good idea?
 Let’s find out!